lukeredpath/LRRemoteImage/README.md

 Because NSCache is used, it will automatically be flushed in response to memory warnings.

+## UIImageView category

+The basic pattern above is encapsulated in a simple category on UIImageView.
+That means you can simply do the following:

+    UIImageView *imageView = [self createImageView];

+    LRRemoteImage *remoteImage = [LRRemoteImage imageWithURL:[NSURL URLWithString:@"http://www.example.com/someimage.jpg"]];

+    [imageView setRemoteImage:remoteImage errorHandler:^(NSError *error) {
+      // handle error
+    }];

+Or, if you aren't worried about errors:

+    ...
+    [imageView setRemoteImage:remoteImage];

 ## License

 This code is licensed under the MIT license.